GRV96/commitfetch/README.md

 `demo_write_commits.py` obtains a GitHub repository's commits and writes their representation in a text file.
-It needs a file that lists the user's authentication tokens to perform requests to the GitHub API.
+It needs a file that lists the user's authentication tokens one per line to perform requests to the GitHub API.
 This repository will ignore the token files if their name contains the string "token".

 Execution example: